Lynette Spano: Early life and education

-Lynette Spano was born Lynette Rodriguez Vives, typical of Spanish culture using both fathers and mothers name -In 1975 Lynette did a name change for business purpose to Lynette Spano- Lynette assumed her business name for 45 years (more to come in her book release in "The Price You Pay".
+In 1975, she changed her name for business purpose to Lynette Spano.

 Career

-Spano started working as a receptionist at a publishing company after high school, where she was quickly promoted and became the top salesperson within one year, according to NBC Latino.
+Following high school, Spano began working as a receptionist at Lifeboat Associates, an early microcomputer software publisher company, where she was promoted and became the top salesperson within one year, according to NBC Latino.

-Spano founded SCI World in 1983 in her mother's basement and, in the first year, the company boasted $1.7 million in revenue, according to the Fairfax County Chamber of Commerce.
+In 1983, Spano founded SCI World in her mother's basement and, in the first year, the company boasted $1.7 million in revenue, according to Fairfax County, Virginia's Chamber of Commerce.
 Now, the company provides information technology services to many federal government agencies, including Department of Homeland Security, the Department of Energy and the Environmental Protection Agency, according to Inc Magazine. and HispanicBusiness.com.

 In 2010, Spano founded Stars, Stripes, and Hearts, a non-profit dedicated to supporting military members and their families, according to the Toonari Post.
 In this capacity, she was recognized by the Anna Maria Arias Foundation as a 2011 Distinguished Honoree.